younesfouladi/shopping-cart/README.md

 ## 🧪 Testing

 - All major components are covered with unit and integration tests.
+- Real Tests will be updated & Fixed Sooooon...
 - Uses **Vitest** and **React Testing Library** for test coverage.
 - To run all tests:
   ```bash